But you never know for sure.

 The final determination of whether the child is competent to testify will rest with the judge, who will evaluate and listen to the child, as well as consider the child’s demeanor and manner of testifying.

-Davis Law Group, P.S. offers free legal consultations to children who are victims of negligence and their parents in order to determine the best possible legal options for recovery.
+The team of personal injury lawyers at Davis Law Group, P.S. offers free legal consultations to children who are victims of negligence and their parents in order to determine the best possible legal options for recovery.
 Contact our office today via the contact form on this page or by calling 206-727-4000.